GitOps With ArgoCD: From Hype to Stable Production

 Why ArgoCD Has Won Adoption

-• Excellent UI.
-Visual view of applications, their resources, health state, diff between Git and cluster.
+- Excellent UI: visual view of applications, their resources, health state, and diff between Git and cluster.

-• Broad tool support: Helm, Kustomize, plain YAML, Jsonnet — coexist in the same cluster.
+- Broad tool support: Helm, Kustomize, plain YAML, and Jsonnet coexist in the same cluster.

-• App-of-apps pattern.
-An ArgoCD app that deploys other ArgoCD apps — useful to manage the entire cluster declaratively.
+- App-of-apps pattern: an ArgoCD app that deploys other ArgoCD apps — useful for managing the entire cluster declaratively.

-• Sync waves and hooks.
-Control over deployment order when it matters (e.g., CRDs before resources using them).
+- Sync waves and hooks: control over deployment order when it matters (CRDs before resources using them).

 Typical Repository Structure